UGC campaigns 5 years later: real advantages and conditions for success

-1.Improved brand image
+1. Improving brand image

-2. Better digital performance
+2. Increasing digital performance

-3. The creation of sustainable digital assets
+3. Creation of sustainable digital assets

 4. Low cost R&D